hennevogel/opensuse-github/OWNERS.md

 # openSUSE Github Organization Owner Governance

-This document explains the road to become, the expected duties of and the way out of openSUSE Github organization ownership.
+This document explains the road to and out of openSUSE Github organization ownership and the expected duties of an owner.

 openSUSE Github organization owners have [complete administrative access](https://docs.github.com/en/organizations/managing-peoples-access-to-your-organization-with-roles/roles-in-an-organization#permissions-for-organization-roles) to all projects in the [openSUSE organization](https://github.com/openSUSE/).
 They are not to be confused with people who have